-If you are looking at investing in property, there is no doubt that you will be able to find countless articles which give you more information about the best practices which you should take.
-But there are not as many sources of information which tell you about some of the major mistakes to avoid.
+If you are looking at investing in property, there is no doubt that you will be able to find countless articles which give you incredible information about the best practices which you should take.
+However, there isn’t as much information walking you through the major mistakes to avoid when you start investing.

 Not Doing Your Homework